one-data-cookie/one-data-cookie.github.io/_notes/Ideas/Try disproving your own or someone elses results to become more data-driven.md

 ---
 title: Try disproving your own or someone elses results to become more data-driven
-title-czech: Nejdůležitější otázka pro to být správně data-driven – How Can I Disprove It
+title-cs: Nejdůležitější otázka pro to být správně data-driven – How Can I Disprove It
 category: dataviz
 tags: [idea]
 season: winter
+dates: [08 Oct 2020, 23 Feb 2021]
+sources: David Sigerson, How to Lie with Statistics, https://tc20.tableau.com/episodes/how-lie-statistics-108
 ---

 What to do?
 Removing context in a way that what is true in some context is a manipulation in another.